By Julie Bates

 Every job has its perks, and I feel like mine has more than most.
 I’m a wine lover, so of course South Australia is THE best place to live in the world.

-We are lucky.
-Where I live, near Murray Bridge, I’m within a 50-minute drive from wineries in the Adelaide Hills, Barossa and McLaren Vale.
+We're lucky.
+Where I live, near Murray Bridge, I’m within a 45-minute drive from wineries in the Adelaide Hills, Barossa and McLaren Vale.
 All famous South Australian wine regions, and deservedly so.
 Their wines are immaculate and they’ve worked hard over many years to spread the word globally, continuing to bring interstate and international guests to our shores, just for a tipple of their vintages.

 BUT – the wine region that I kick myself for not finding sooner (and you will too by the time you finish reading this) is Langhorne Creek.

 Have you heard of it?
-If you haven’t, and you like you wine – it’s time to start Googling (in fact, scrap that … if you seriously like wine, you’d surely know about the best kept secret of SA wine).
+If you haven’t, and you enjoy wine – it’s time to start Googling (in fact, scrap that … if you seriously like wine, you’ll already know about the best kept secret of SA wine).

-Affectionately coined “Langhorne’s” to its regulars and locals, the region is home to a handful of families who make some of Australia’s most generous red and white wines.
+Affectionately coined 'Langhorne’s' or 'The Creek' to its regulars and locals, the region is home to a handful of families who make some of Australia’s most generous red and white wines.
 That’s right – they’re not known for one variety over another – they’re known for being small (only compared to their SA neighbours) but soooooo, so good.

 The two main reasons I have fallen, quite seriously, in love with this place is because the wine is exceptional and its only matched by the cellar door hospitality.
 With 14 cellar doors now placed around the district, it’s fast-becoming the new place for that group wine tour, romantic weekend away, family catch-up or boutique function.
 Or, if you just want to escape the city for the weekend, it’s a 55-minute drive from Adelaide (yes, you can get to the first winery in less than an hour, unless you hit a breakdown in the Heysen Tunnels … and GO!).